 You will meet with me for a private conference at least once during the semester.
+However, I commonly call students in for conferences more often.
 This time will enable us to discuss specific issues in your writing in a one-on-one setting.